 But being East Tennessee’s Ed Sullivan wasn’t the only motivating factor for Walker.
 Remember, his show was designed to promote his grocery stores – which eventually became a multi-million dollar empire.

-According to Kalra Ajay’s The Encyclopedia of Appalachia, Walker had 27 stores by the mid-50s, generating a gross annual revenue of $60 million.
+According to Kalra Ajay’s The Encyclopedia of Appalachia, Walker had 27 stores by the mid-50s.
+And they generated gross annual revenue of $60 million.

 O’Dell – like David Blaine many years later – made his money being buried alive.
 Walker paid O’Dell to be buried in the parking lot of his Chapman Highway store.
 Footage from that day shows O’Dell being dramatically carried in his “coffin” to his grave, which was covered over with asphalt.

-O’Dell who had a pipe through which air – and apparently soup – was delivered, and could be seen by the general public through a glass window.
+O’Dell had a pipe through which air – and apparently soup – was delivered.
+And he could be seen by the general public through a glass window.